Thursday, April 16, 2020

 LA MANSION DE LA NIEBLA (Murder Mansion or Maniac Mansion).
 Mundial Films, Spain, 1972, color, 83 min.
 Directed by Francisco Lara Polop.
 Cinematography by Guglielmo Mancori.
 Music by Marcello Giombini.
 Starring Analía Gadé, Andrés Resino, Lisa Leonardi (Anna Lisa Nardi), Evelyn Stewart, Eduardo Fajardo, Franco Fantasia, Alberto Dalbés, Yelena Samarina, José Luis Velasco and Ingrid Garbo.

-This Spanish and Italian joint effort about various people seeking refuge in an old mansion on a fog enshrouded night is reminiscent of the great cinematographer Mario Bava's best work in the Gothic tradition.
+This Spanish & Italian joint effort is about various people seeking refuge in an old mansion on a fog enshrouded night, and is reminiscent of the great cinematographer Mario Bava's best work in the Gothic tradition.
 La Mansion de la Neibla also employs a continental "Old Dark House" style of storytelling to create an excellent atmosphere of menace and mystery.
-Among the film's many high water marks (its low mark is definitely the lousy score) are a haunted cemetery, eerie tunnels and some marvelous Seventies period clothing.
+Among the film's many high water marks (its low mark is definitely the lousy score) are a haunted cemetery, eerie tunnels, and of course marvelous Seventies period clothing.

 * * * * * * * * * *